GiulioZani/typescript-genetic-algorithm/README.md

-# An arbitrary GA optimizer for TypeScript
+# An parallel GA optimizer for TypeScript

 This allows you to optimize any function exported by a TypeScript module.
 For additional info email: giulio(at)zani.gmail.com